 There are numerous different methods that can be used to clean your sensor and much information is available online for these different methods.
 I have listed above some additional informative websites as well as sites that sell digital camera cleaning supplies.

 I will be showing three different common cleaning methods that I have used and have had success with.
 I usually start with the blower brush to get the loose dust off.
 If additional dust remains then I wipe the sensor using a sensor brush to get the majority of the rest of the dust.
 If I still have remaining dust, I may also use the sensor swab using the Eclipse fluid which is also referred to as the wet method.

 When you clean your camera, it should be done in a fairly clean environment.
-The room should be not be full of dust or pets hair.
+The room should not be full of dust or a pet's hair.
 I would turn off any ceiling fans and any surface you are working on should be clean.
-It is important that the part of the cleaning tools that will actually touch the sensor should not be put down or touch anything that is not clean.
+The part of the cleaning tools that will touch the sensor mustn't be put down or touch anything that is not clean.
 Even the oils of your fingers can be transferred to the sensor.